 Klick Communications’ client was a national hotel chain that wanted to market end-of-week “pamper packages” to women and their friends aged 25-34.
 They theorised that women spend less time, money and energy when preparing to go out with their girlfriends than when they go out on a date, even though many have known their girlfriends longer than their boyfriends or partners.
 The research was also aimed at understanding how important “girl time” is and why pre-girl-time preparation seemed to be reserved only for special occasions.

-D&M used the In-Press method for this research.
+D&M used the In-Press product for this research.
 In-Press is a PR-inspired research product that delivers consumer insight results in a two-page, press release style headline report, outlining the key stories and supporting facts for client campaigns.

 300 Australian women aged 25-34 completed a 5-minute online survey about how they spend their free time, whether they spend more time and money getting ready for a “boy date” rather than girl time, and what they think gets in the way of quality girl time.